mahmoud-codeee/guess-my-number/README.md

 A fun JavaScript game where you try to guess a number between 1 and 20.

 # 🎮 Guess My Number!

-A fun JavaScript game where you try to guess a number between 1 and 20.

 ## ✅ How to Play
 1. Enter a number between 1 and 20.
 2. Click "Check!" to see if you’re right.